Team: Spud Performance

 “We were really just going for learning and making it through clean, not breaking the car, not breaking ourselves or breaking anybody,” says Keir.
 “We wanted to learn a lot and come back to try to do competitive stuff.
 Mission accomplished on all fronts.
 We learned a ton every single day and continue to learn, but I think we were just starting to figure out what the job is about on the final days and can’t wait for (this) year.
 We’re gonna tear it up.”

-Keir and Lance are both from Prince Edward Island, famous for its potatoes, hence the cheeky team name.
-Keir is an experienced competitor in autocross and iRacing, while Lance is an accomplished professional mechanic.
-They’d been daydreaming about Targa for years and finally made it happen last year.
+Keir and Jeremy are both from Prince Edward Island, famous for its potatoes, hence the cheeky team name.
+Keir is an experienced competitor in autocross and iRacing, and has been racking up track days at Atlantic Motorsport Park in Shubenacadie, Nova Scotia.
+Jeremy has decades of experience in tactical driving.
+Keir had been daydreaming about Targa for years and finally made it happen last year.

-The 2006 MINI Cooper S John Cooper Works is a veteran of several Targas.
-It used to belong to Targa co-founder Doug Mepham, who had it built to his specifications.
+The 2006 MINI Cooper S John Cooper Works is a veteran of many Targas.
+It used to belong to Targa co-founder Doug Mepham, who had it built to his specifications and raced it from 2008-2016.
 The rally-prepped MINI is tough and seemingly bulletproof.

 MINI at speed through Bay Bulls.
 (Photo: Larry Strung)